-Many office etiquette rules align with basic human decency, i.e., be kind, don't steal, and avoid raising your voice.
+Many workplace etiquette rules align with basic human decency, i.e., be kind, don’t steal, and avoid raising your voice.
 While these are some of the glaringly obvious etiquette standards, there are a variety of other tips that will make the office environment better for everyone.

 Meetings are common events in any industry.
 If attending a meeting be sure to pay complete attention to whoever is speaking.
 This means that you should not be speaking to your neighbor, texting, emailing, or playing a game on your phone.
 Also, be sure that your phone or tablet has been muted to minimize distractions.
 Avoid doodling and spacing out.
 Ensuring that the meeting moves along smoothly will boost productivity.

-Proper online etiquette comes into play when trading work emails.
+Proper office etiquette online comes into play when trading work emails.
 By responding to emails as quickly as possible, an employee can not only ensure that the necessary information is provided to complete projects on time, but also proves that the project is important.
-It's also courteous to reply as soon as possible.
+It’s also courteous to reply as soon as possible.
 Leaving the sender hanging does nothing but raise more questions and waste time.

-Be sure that common areas or conference rooms are not being utilized to take personal phone calls or turn into your office space.
+Be sure that common areas or conference rooms are not being utilized to take personal calls or turn into your office space.
 Allow common areas to remain in common areas.
 Keep conversations at an appropriate volume and recognize if you might do something to distract another employee from his or her work.

 Consider the idea that others in the office may be sensitive to smells.
 This means avoid spraying (or wearing) perfumes or colognes, think about the smell your lunch might bring, and be sure to practice good hygiene.
 When people are working long days in one space, lingering smells are not generally pleasant.